-A data analysis was conducted on all data from October 2022 to October 2024.
-This analysis was provided to the Rec 14/15 and AATC committees to determine the future of this sampling.
+An analysis was conducted on all data from October 2022 to October 2024.
+The results were provided to the Rec 14/15 to determine the future of this sampling.
 After review of the report and data, the Rec 14/15 decided on the following path forward:

-- Discontinue the VOC Triggered Samples since the VOC Gas Chromatograph data has proven to be reliable. - Move the RSC Triggered Samples to a process of manual trigger during times of odour experienced by community members in Fort McKay to allow for better understanding of RSC compounds during events of experienced odours within the community.
+- Discontinue the VOC Triggered Samples since the VOC Gas Chromatograph data has proven to be reliable.
+The WBEA stopped the triggered VOC Sampling in October 2024. - Move the RSC Triggered Samples to a process of manual trigger during times of odour experienced by community members in Fort McKay to allow for better understanding of RSC compounds during events of experienced odours within the community.